chromium/chromium/tools/metrics/histograms/README.md

 is the button shown?

 There is another problem with using another histogram as a comparison point.
-Google systems for processing UMA data attempt to exclude data that this is deemed unreliable or somehow anomalous.
+Google systems for processing UMA data attempt to exclude data that is deemed unreliable or somehow anomalous.
 It's possible that it may exclude data from a client for one histogram and not exclude data from that client for the other.